-The Audit Committee consists of David R. Haas (chairman), Lawrence A. Goodman and Scott N. Schneider.
-James R. Holland, Jr. served on the Audit Committee during 2014 until his resignation from NCM, Inc.'s board of directors on October 27, 2014, at which time he was replaced on the Audit Committee by Lawrence A. Goodman.
+For our 2013 fiscal year, the Audit Committee consisted of David R. Haas (chairman), James R. Holland, Jr. and Scott N. Schneider.
 Each of the committee members was determined to be "independent" as required by the rules promulgated by the SEC under the Exchange Act, and by the Nasdaq.
 Each of them also meets the financial literacy requirements of the Nasdaq.
 Our board of directors has determined that Mr. Haas qualifies as an "audit committee financial expert" as defined in the federal securities laws and regulations.